 It’s true, it’s not just about beverages.
 Bakers love to use this liquid sugar on a cake.
 Brushed on the exterior of an unfrosted cake, simple syrup adds moisture and sweetness to the cake – two things that are winners in my book!

-It can also be used as a glaze on tarts for a shiny, sweet finish.
+It can also be a glaze on tarts for a shiny, sweet finish.